-A 2012 study found that the aroma of some essential oils affects behavior through the endocrine system or the central nervous system.
+A found that the aroma of some essential oils affects behavior through the endocrine system or the central nervous system.
 This effect may work when the properties of the oil travel through the mucous lining of the nose into the bloodstream.
 However, more studies are needed to fully understand this effect.

 Oils can be applied through several means.
 This includes direct placement onto the skin or diffusing the oils to create a fragrance (aromatherapy).
 If applied to the skin, dilute the essential oil with a carrier oil.
 Sweet almond oil or vegetable oil are good options.

 Don’t take essential oils by mouth.
 Many are toxic when digested.